nf-core/ampliseq/docs/usage.md

 Analysis starting with a QIIME2 artefact with trimmed reads, typically produced before with [`--untilQ2import`](#--untilQ2import).
 This is only supported for data from a single sequencing run.

 For data from multiple sequencing runs with [`--multipleSequencingRuns`](#--multipleSequencingRuns) the pipeline can be first run with `--untilQ2import` and next run without `--untilQ2import` but with [`-resume`](#-resume-single-dash).
 For more details see [here](#visually-choosing-sequencing-read-truncation-cutoffs).

+### `--keepIntermediates`
+Keep additional intermediate files, such as trimmed reads or various QIIME2 archives.

 #### Visually choosing sequencing read truncation cutoffs